codenio/bitscope/README.md

 ## Library Overview

 The Library provides full programmed access to the BitScope Capture Engine.
 It is implemented using a small set of portable functions.
 Programming BitScope to capture waveforms and logic is simply a matter of calling the correct sequence of these functions from your program.
-There are no complicated data structures, parameter lists or callbacks.

 See BitScope Programming and Library Reference for details.